 Map implemented as a linked-list of key-value pairs ("Associations").

-Blobs to [var Nat8]
+, convert it to [var Nat8]

 or Buffer<Nat8>

-, do the manipulation, then convert back.
+, perform your changes, then convert it back.

 Import from the base library to use this module.